• Skip to main content

 You can use this winter emergency car kit list compile your own car kit.
 Or most store bought car emergency kits will have these first 5 suggestions.

-These last 5 items are good to add to a store bought winter emergency car kit because most of those don’t plan for what if you are cold, hungry, or thirsty while you are waiting for help.
+These last 5 items are good to add to a store bought winter emergency car kit.
+Most prepared kits don’t plan for what if you are cold, hungry, or thirsty while you are waiting for help.

 6. Water

-You can last a week without food, but if you’re going to be stranded or otherwise stuck for a long while without water, you’ll become dehydrated fairly quickly, particularly if you’re trying to exert yourself to get yourself out of the dilemma you’re in.
-Dehydration, particularly if left to extremes, causes organ failure and ultimately death, so ensure you have some clean drinking water that’s accessible in your vehicle.
+You can last a week without food, but if you’re going to be stranded without water, you’ll become dehydrated fairly quickly.
+Particularly if you’re trying to exert yourself to get yourself out of the dilemma you’re in.
+Dehydration, particularly if left to extremes, causes organ failure and ultimately death.
+Always ensure you have some clean drinking water that’s accessible in your vehicle.

 7. Food